yl-labs/yl-labs.github.io/_tabs/about.md

 order: 4
 ---

 Welcome!
-My name's Ori and I'm planning to use this blog to document my research and share the knowledge after I've acquired throughout my career.
+My name's Ori and I'm planning to use this blog to document my research and share the knowledge I've acquired throughout my career.

 # Future Plans